dustywhite7/Econ8310/Notes/11 - Bayesian Modeling II/11 - Bayesian Modeling II.md

 & = \frac{p}{2} + \frac{1}{4}
 \end{align}

 Thus, knowing $p$ we know the probability a student will respond "Yes".
-In PyMC3, we can create a deterministic function to evaluate the probability of responding "Yes", given $p$:
+In PyMC, we can create a deterministic function to evaluate the probability of responding "Yes", given $p$:

 ```python